caioluna/caioluna/README.md

 <img src="https://media.giphy.com/media/L1KpkdbH8aEkXow8eV/giphy.gif" width="150">

-I'm a front-end developer, from São Paulo - Brasil.
+I am a front-end developer based in São Paulo, Brasil.

+Currently focused on honing my skills in ReactJS and React Native.

-I am currently delving into the world of ReactJS and eager to start my career in the area.
+Eager to grow in this field, I am enthusiastic about the prospect of advancing my career within the industry.

-I am also very passionate about design, shapes and colors so you will find a few challenges related to CSS too.
+Also, my passion for design, particularly in the realm of UI, fuels my desire to continuously improve and take on new challenges.

 ---

-If you want to ask about something or just have a chat, get in touch through my LinkedIn or e-mail:
+Feel free to contact me via LinkedIn or email if you have any questions or would like to chat further.
+I'm always available for a conversation.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/caio-cluna/)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:ccluna@gmail.com)